Loading

 An action step in the Zap editor with Facebook Messenger selected for the action app and Send Message from Page selected for the action event.

-In the Recipient Id field, map the Sender Psid variable from your Facebook Messenger trigger by clicking in the field and selecting it from the Insert data dropdown.
+Select the same Page you selected in your Facebook Messenger trigger above.
+In the Recipient Id field, map the sender from your Facebook Messenger trigger by clicking in the field and selecting Sender Psid.
 This will ensure the response goes back to the person who sent the message to your page initially.
+In the Text field, select Reply from the dropdown to use the response from ChatGPT.

-Your completed step should look like this:
+Your setup should look something like this:

+If everything looks good, you're now ready to use your Zap.
 Whether you're handling occasional inquiries or managing a bustling Facebook Page, this Zap provides an efficient solution that frees up your time while delivering exceptional customer experiences.
 Get ready to supercharge your customer service and revolutionize the way you interact with your Facebook community!

 Get productivity tips delivered straight to your inbox